List of Coronation Street characters introduced in 2022: Eric Sandford

 Eric Sandford, played by Craig Cheetham, is the alcoholic father of Aaron Sandford (James Craven) who had abused him when he was drinking and revealed this to stop his girlfriend, Summer Spellman (Harriet Bibby) from reporting his mugging to the police.
 Aaron had stolen cannabis from Eric's wallet, and he went to the garage, where Aaron worked to threaten him.
 Summer subsequently finds out that she is pregnant with Aaron's baby, and they agree with a plan with a couple Billy Mayhew (Daniel Brocklebank) knew from church Mike Hargrave (Tom Lorcan) and Esther Hargrave (Vanessa Hehir) that they would sell them their baby to pay for Eric to go through rehabilitation.
 He later returns to find out that Aaron is being accused of raping Amy Barlow (Elle Mulvaney), but he denies the allegations.
 As the investigation had been dropped, Eric was determined to prove his son's innocence, despite everyone shunning him, and he and Aaron began tormenting Amy and even tried to sue her for libel.
 Eric decided drop the case and leave Weatherfield after Aaron confessed to Eric.

 In January 2025, it was reported by Digital Spy that Cheetham would return for one episode.
 Harriet Mitchell reported that Eric's return would "spell trouble for Amy" and would leave her "reeling".

+Daryan Zahawi

+Daryan Zahawi, played by Twama Omer, is a refugee who began working at Speed Daal and initially befriended Max Turner (Paddy Bever).
+They subsequently fell out after they were both enrolled at Weatherfield High school, but Max didn't get in after he had previously attended before being moved to a pupil referral unit.
+As a result, he felt that Daryan had stolen his place.
+Max was subsequently groomed by Griff Reynolds (Michael Condron) and joined his far-right extremist gang, who attacked Daryan outside Speed Daal on 14 November 2022.
+These scenes received 112 Ofcom complaints.
+In February 2023, Daryan receives news from a man named Mo that his brother is now located in Nottingham.
+Gary Windass (Mikey North) and Maria Connor (Samia Longchambon) provide him with money to travel to Nottingham.